shanghai financial district skyline at dusk , high angle view

 Champlain College will work with our partners to match your major and interests to appropriate internships through well-established networks of in-country organizations.
 Our faculty and staff routinely travel to various locations to check-in, connect with internship supervisors and officials, and help you upon your arrival and departure.

-While there, our staff members also interview site supervisors to ensure a shared understanding of the high level of work Champlain students are prepared for, and the value they add to the organizations where they intern.
+Our staff also interview site supervisors to ensure a common understanding of the high level of work Champlain students are prepared to do and the value they add to the organizations where they intern.

-We make intentional efforts to ensure that you'll participate in real work rather than make photocopies.
-Our expectations about the work you'll do are clear to both you and your supervisors, and are a priority to assure quality and success for you and future interns in these organizations.
+We make a conscious effort to ensure that you’re participating in real work, not just making copies.
+Our expectations for the work you’ll do are clear to both you and your supervisors and are a priority to ensure quality and success for you and future interns at these organizations.